gkadnar/CustomersNOrders/README.md

 # CustomersNOrders
-Very basic example of Multi-Layered Architectures in .NET Core using EF Code First approach
+Very basic example of Multi-Layered Architecture in .NET Framework 4.7.2 using EF Code First approach